-"A Chinese journalist wrote that when he first saw iSpeak, he was somewhat depressed because he suddenly realised that his views on life from within China were not unique, and that millions of other people were seeing it."'Sun and shadow'
+"A Chinese journalist wrote that when he first saw iSpeak, he was somewhat depressed because he suddenly realised that his views on life from within China were not unique, and that millions of other people were seeing it."

 Other photos in the festival provide a more physical representation of the challenges posed by China's high-speed development.

 In an image entitled Live At The High Place, the photographer and performance artist Li Wei stands at the base of an inverted human pyramid in front of the Sanlitun Village shopping centre in Beijing.
 On his shoulders are balanced four people; on theirs, six more.
 The human sculpture portrays the impact of China's one-child policy - as a generation of only children, now adults, contemplate looking after increasing numbers of older relatives alone.

 Festival curator Zhan Xuhua says she does not want to give visitors a one-sided impression of the country she loves.